OperationSpark/teacher-training-curriculum/Lesson1.md

 ## Write your first HTML page

+### Step 1

-Open a workspace in Cloud 9.
-Create a new file and name it index.html.
-Open the file.
+* Open a workspace in Cloud 9.
+* Create a new file by clicking File > New File in the top left and name it index.html.
+Open the file by double clicking on it.

-First tell the browser what the page is going to be with the DOCTYPE tag: `<!DOCTYPE HTML>` Next you need to start the HTML page itself with the `<HTML>` opening and closing tags.
+* First tell the browser what the page is going to be with the DOCTYPE tag: `<!DOCTYPE HTML>`
+* Next you need to start the HTML page itself with the `<HTML>` opening and closing tags.

 Whenever we have tags inside of other tags we need to indent them for formatting purposes.
 The browser actually doesn't care about indentations but it's much easier for humans to read and understand if code is formatted properly.
 Part of that is nesting tags accordingly.
 So now let's add some more tags.